Saving the shrikes

 The Napanee Plain is home to several other federally listed species at risk, including eastern meadowlark (threatened), least bittern (threatened) and juniper sedge (endangered).

 This NCC project was generously supported by funding from the Government of Canada, through the Natural Areas Conservation Program.
-The property will be named the Irene Ockenden Alvar Tract, thanks to a generous financial donation from Dr. Kenneth Ockenden in her memory.
+The property will be named the Irene Ockenden Alvar Tract, thanks to a generous financial donation from Dr. Kenneth Ockenden in his wife's memory.
 Other private donors, including the Kingston Field Naturalists, helped provide crucial matching funds for the project.
 To date, NCC has protected more than 747 hectares (1,846 acres) in the Napanee Plain area.